openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The purpose of the `claim_sets` syntax is to provide a way for a verifier to describe alternative ways a given credential can satisfy the request.
-The array ordering expresses the Verifier's preference for how the request must be fulfilled.
+The array ordering expresses the Verifier's preference for how to fulfill the request.
 The first element in the array is the most preferred and the last element in the array is the least preferred.
 Verifiers SHOULD use the principle of least information disclosure to influence how they order these options.
 For example, a proof of age request should prioritize requesting an attribute like `age_over_18` over